evgenitsn/rent-checker/README.md

 # rent-checker
-An AWS lambda function which periodically checks renting company for new bills
+An AWS lambda function which periodically checks a renting company website for new bills